 The EU Recovery Plan is a unique opportunity to bring the Single Market back on track and to definitely address unjustified barriers that remain in place for products and for services.
 In our sector, and despite all our efforts to create European standards for products, systems and services, obstacles remain for cross-border trade, especially for SMEs.
 It is now time to put an end to these barriers and work together towards a society that shares and cares.

 Again it is the COVID-19 crisis that demonstrates the crucial need that barriers are definitely removed.
 Therefore, Euralarm calls on the European Commission to engage in a consultation with stakeholders most affected by these remaining barriers to find sector-specific measures to achieve the long-expected Single Market in Europe.

 Euralarm represents the electronic fire and security industry, providing leadership and expertise for industry, market, policy makers and standards bodies.
 Our Members make society safer and secure through systems and services for fire detection and extinguishing, intrusion detection, access control, video monitoring, alarm transmission and alarm receiving centres.
-Founded in 1970, Euralarm represents over 5000 companies within the fire safety and security industry valued at 67 billion Euros.
+Founded in 1970, Euralarm represents over 5000 companies, employing 700 000 people within the fire safety and security industry with an estimated revenue of 67 billion Euros.
 Euralarm Members are national associations and individual companies from across Europe.